zhaolingshan/tp/docs/DeveloperGuide.md

 \
 Users can then use the command `progress` to calculate the required average CAP they have to obtain in their remaining modules in order to achieve their target CAP.
-The user can include the string `--ddp` to indicate if they are taking a double degree programme (e.g. `progress --ddp`).
+The user can include the string `ddp` to indicate if they are taking a double degree programme (e.g. `progress ddp`).
 \
 \
 A `ProgressCommand class` is added to commands under logic to execute the required